 State law requires that Housing Elements comply with the statutory provisions of California Government Code Section 65580, et seq.
 The Housing Element is unique among General Plan elements in the extent to which State law prescribes local policies, and the legislature has granted the California Department of Housing and Community Development (HCD) the authority to review local governments' housing elements and issue findings regarding whether, in its opinion, the housing element substantially complies with the requirements of State law.
 Cities are required to submit draft housing elements to HCD for review prior to adoption, and must also submit adopted elements for review.
-Failure to adopt a housing element that HCD finds to be in compliance with State law may result in the loss of eligibility for community development grant funds, and cities may be required to prepare more frequent housing element updates in the future.
-The City of San Fernando submitted the draft Housing Element to HCD for review on October 18, 2013.
+Failure to adopt a housing element that HCD finds to be in compliance with State law may result in the loss of eligibility for community development grant funds, and cities may be required to prepare more frequent housing element to HCD for review on October 18, 2013.